Fall 2017 Returning Coach Registration – for coaches who have coached at least one GOTR Orlando season since fall 2015

 You DO NOT need to be a runner to coach, but we do ask that you value physical fitness in your own life.

 Coaching requires a commitment of approximately five to six hours per week for 10 weeks which includes travel and lesson preparation time.
 Coaches meet with their group twice a week for approximately an one and a half.
 Each program has two to four coaches per team, and coaches share the coaching responsibilities.
 Coaches must also attend the end-of-season GOTR 5K with their girls.

 This coaching commitment must not be taken lightly.
 Consistency is extremely important to our girls, therefore you must be able to attend practices for the entire 10-week season.

 - Please carefully review the head coach and assistant coach volunteer descriptions for more information.

-- After review the information, if you are interested in coaching please complete the Returning Coach Application or New Coach Application.
+- After reviewing the information, if you are interested in coaching please complete one of the following coach registrations: